SyedShaQutub/Mask_RCNN-Detectron2/README.md

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >

-Goto Wikipage for more info to setup this project
+Goto the Wikipage for more info to setup this project

 Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms.